liflab/beepbeep-3-book/markdown/palettes/README.md

 A few things you might want to try:

-- Machine B's program depends on the numbers sent by Machine A. Therefore, if you stop Machine A and restart it, you will see Machine B starting the the sequence of twin primes from the beginning.
+- Machine B's program depends on the numbers sent by Machine A. Therefore, if you stop Machine A and restart it, you will see Machine B starting the sequence of twin primes from the beginning.

 ## JSON and XML parsing